hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

       only possible with splat variables from resources with a count greater than one.
 Example: `join(",", aws_instance.foo.*.id)`

+  * `lookup(map, key)` - Performs a dynamic lookup into a mapping variable.
+The `map` parameter should be another variable, such as `var.amis`.

+  * `replace(string, search, replace)` - Does a search and replace on the given string.
+All instances of `search` are replaced with the value of `replace`.
+If `search` is wrapped in forward slashes, it is treated as a regular expression.
+If using a regular expression, `replace` can reference subcaptures in the regular expression by using `$n` where `n` is the index or name of the subcapture.
+If using a regular expression, the syntax conforms to the [re2 regular expression syntax](https://code.google.com/p/re2/wiki/Syntax).

   * `split(delim, string)` - Splits the string previously created by `join` back into a list.
 This is useful for pushing lists through module outputs since they currently only support string values.
       Example: `split(",", module.amod.server_ids)`

-  * `lookup(map, key)` - Performs a dynamic lookup into a mapping variable.
-The `map` parameter should be another variable, such as `var.amis`.

-  * `element(list, index)` - Returns a single element from a list at the given index.
-If the index is greater than the number of elements, this function will wrap using a standard mod algorithm.
-      A list is only possible with splat variables from resources with a count greater than one.
-      Example: `element(aws_subnet.foo.*.id, count.index)`